In Times of Crises: More Women Appointed to Leadership Positions

-The Glass Cliff theory suggests that women are more likely to be appointed to leadership positions when organizations are in crisis – for instance, during financial difficulties or following corporate scandals.
-According to Reinwald, the likelihood of such appointments increases significantly in times of crisis, although it remains low overall.
+This pattern is described by the Glass Cliff theory, which suggests that women are more likely to be appointed to leadership positions when organizations are in crisis, for instance, during financial difficulties or following corporate scandals.
+While women remain far less likely than men to be selected for top positions overall, Max Reinwald, Assistant Professor of Management, explains that their chances increase markedly in times of organizational turmoil.

 The recent media attention was sparked by the appointment of Evelyn Palla as the new CEO of Deutsche Bahn, a company that has long faced major challenges.
 Reinwald interprets such appointments as an attempt by organizations to signal renewal and change in difficult times.
 This tendency is particularly strong in companies that have traditionally been led by men – such as Deutsche Bahn.
 The greater the public visibility of an organization, the more pronounced the Glass Cliff effect tends to be.